Professional edition active

 • Retract the upper lip laterally, to delineate the mucobuccal fold.

-• Insert the needle into the mucobuccal fold above the 2nd upper premolar tooth, and advance the needle parallel to the long axis of the tooth toward the infraorbital foramen.
+• Insert the needle into the mucobuccal fold above the second upper premolar tooth, and advance the needle parallel to the long axis of the tooth toward the infraorbital foramen.

-• Maintain a shallow angle of insertion and advance the needle cephalad until your middle finger can palpate the needle tip under the skin near the foramen (usually at an insertion depth of about 2.5 cm).
+• Maintain a shallow angle of insertion and advance the needle cephalad until your middle finger can palpate the needle tip under the skin near the foramen (usually at an insertion depth of approximately 2.5 cm).

 A steeper angle of insertion will hit bone before reaching the foramen.